julianfrancor/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 ---
 ## Learning Objectives:bulb:
-What you should learn from this project:
+What did I learn from this project:

 * What are pointers to pointers and how to use them
 * What are multidimensional arrays and how to use them